 USMLE – A one-time expense will be allotted for the cost of taking the USMLE I and USMLE II (CK-CS) Exams.
 The student must submit a request via email ( firstname.lastname@example.org ) within the loan period, must be enrolled when the cost is incurred and sent copy of the payment receipt.

-Residency Interview – For students enrolled in the last semester of medical school only.
+Residency Interview – For students enrolled in the last year of medical school only.
 A one-time allowance in the amount of $3,000 for some of the costs associated with residency interviews.
 The student must submit a request via email ( email@example.com ) within the loan period and must be enrolled.

 Financial Aid Counselors can be reached Monday through Friday from 9 am–5 pm (Central Standard Time) at the Financial Aid Office in San Antonio, Texas.